Rackhamn/iot_arch_project1/RnD/stormtomten/tcp_backend/README.md

 ```127.0.0.1 8080 50 2```

-**Side-not** The test is not particularly robust but does a decent first benchmark.
+**Side-note** The test is not particularly robust but does a decent first benchmark.

 ## **TODO**